Metsavend/vue-json-component-vue-3/docs/README.md

 ## Philosophy

 This package has a few major improvements over predecessors: builds, styles, and customization.
 For builds, this package ships CommonJS, Module, and UNPKG builds with no dependencies. [vue-json-tree-view](https://github.com/michaelfitzhavey/vue-json-tree-view) bundles in lots of dependencies -- including lodash.
-I also export global Vue imports, local Vue imports, and TypeScript declarations.
+I also export global Vue imports, local Vue imports.
 The code itself is about as small as it can be while being easy to follow.

 - [vue-json-tree-view (84KB)](https://bundlephobia.com/result?p=vue-json-tree-view@2.1.4)
 - [vue-json-component (9KB)](https://bundlephobia.com/result?p=vue-json-component@0.3.0)